mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 also be expressed by the application.

-After calling the send function, the application can register event handlers to be informed of the transmission status of the object.
-Specifically, the following properties can be provided:
+After calling the send function, the application can register event handlers to be informed of the transmission status of the object; the object can either be acknowledged (i.e., it has been received in full by the remote endpoint) or expired (its lifetime ran out before it was acknowledged).

-- Expected delivery time: provides an estimation of the time when the transport expects to fully deliver the object, given the current conditions on the different paths.
-This applies to all objects.
-- Success probability: provides an estimation of the chances that an object gets fully delivered within its specified lifetime, given current conditions.
-This applies only to partially reliable objects (i.e., with a non-infinite lifetime).

-These properties might not be available immediately.
-The corresponding event handlers will be called as soon as a first estimation is made and every time it is updated.

 ## Stream